 The Chamber supports comprehensive immigration reform that promotes efficient borders and provides the business community with access to a workforce critical to its success.
 Immigrants represent a significant part of our population and contribute to the economy in many ways.
 They comprise nearly one-third of the labor force in San Diego County, contributing to about 25 percent of the region’s GDP and representing 27.8 percent of the County’s spending power.

-There is also a strong tradition of immigrant entrepreneurship in this country, will half of Fortune 500 companies founded by immigrants or the child of an immigrant.
+There is also a strong tradition of immigrant entrepreneurship in this country, with half of Fortune 500 companies founded by immigrants or the child of an immigrant.
 In 2016, 62,299 immigrant entrepreneurs generated $1.4 billion in business income for San Diego County.
 We need the exchange of people for new ideas, innovation, and entrepreneurship all of which create new employment opportunities for American workers.

 A comprehensive immigration system will become an economic engine for the local and national economy.
 San Diego’s immigrant population provides a powerful economic impact in terms of spending power ($16.3 billion annually) and local taxes paid ($2.1 billion).
-Future growth of our economy depends on immigration policies which allow our businesses to hire skilled workers, investment in research, innovation, and entrepreneurship.
+Future growth of our economy depends on immigration policies which allow our businesses to hire skilled workers, invest in research, innovation, and entrepreneurship.
 Our efforts towards this objective include the Chamber’s advocacy delegation trips to Washington D.C., a grassroots initiative encouraging members to submit a letter or directly contact their members of Congress, and a series of support letters and joint efforts with other state and local organizations.